cornell-ece6745/ece6745-docs/docs/ece6745-tut06-asic-front-end.md

 named `SortUnitStruct__pickled.v`.
 The Verilog module name includes a suffix to make it unique for a specific set of parameters.

-2. Using Synopsys VCS for 4-state RTL simulation
+2. Synopsys VCS for 4-state RTL simulation
 -------------------------------------------------------------------------

 Using the PyMTL simulation framework can give us a good foundation in